 Recently, I have begun developing and delivering workshops for general audiences based on my doctoral research, specifically on gender and power, sex and consent, and sexual violence.
 For example, I delivered a two-hour workshop on consent and power to student leaders at a residential college that I had designed specifically for them.

 I am Social Sciences researcher with specific expertise in Gender Studies.
 My research experience spans diverse projects and I am comfortable conducting or assisting on projects in academic, community, and corporate sectors.

-I have assisted on 10 separate academic projects on topics ranging from older women and homelessness; young queer peoples’ conceptualisation of care; diversity and inclusion policies in higher education; female caregivers who abuse children; sport and development policy; and evaluations of funding for women’s sport participation.
+I have assisted on over a dozen academic projects on topics ranging from older women and homelessness; young queer peoples’ conceptualisation of care; diversity and inclusion policies in higher education; female caregivers who abuse children; sport and development policy; and evaluations of funding for women’s sport participation.

 I also have experience consulting and developing policy for universities and not-for-profit and community organisations.

 My specific research interests are in masculinity, sex, and sexual violence in the context of sport and other popular cultures.
 I am interested in taken-for-granted norms that aid in the spread of gendered misunderstandings that surround sex and sexual violence.